SirEOF/six_hack/README.md

     New card is on the way

 ## Money Tranfer:

 ### Traditional banks
-log into online banking, find the person in the contacts book, choose amount, send.
+- log into online banking, find the person in the contacts book, choose amount, send.

 ### TeleBankBot

-ping a message with recipient's alias - money and notification is sent automatically
+- Create an alias for a person given their bank details

-Create an alias for a person given their bank details
+- The alias will be saved in your bank's payment recipients

     Telegram_user, [06.03.16 12:27]
     add @friends_name (sort code) 123456 (acc_number) 12345678